wmeimg2005/dreamtime/README.md

 - **build**: This script will compile the project in the `dist/` folder (generate the binaries for CLI and GUI), once finished you can compress the `dist/` folder and share it with the world.
 - **dev-start**: This script will launch 2 processes, one to start the NuxtJS server (which will compile all the CSS, JavaScript and Vue files) and other that will start Electron that will load the NuxtJS server.
 Any change you make in `gui/` will be reflected in real time.

-⚠ If you use [Anaconda](https://www.anaconda.com/) or some other program that encapsulates Python or NodeJS in your own development environment it is very likely that these scripts fail, you will have to read the content and execute the commands manually.
+> ⚠ If you use [Anaconda](https://www.anaconda.com/) or some other program that encapsulates Python or NodeJS in their own development environment it is very likely that these scripts fail, you will have to read the content and execute the commands manually.

+> ⚠ The NuxtJS server incorporates an HTTP server to view the live application in a web browser, **you must not access the web address indicated by the console**, the application only works when it is opened from Electron.

-⚠ The scripts for **macOS** are the same as those for Linux.
+> 👉 The scripts for **macOS** are the same as those for Linux.
 [More information](src/scripts/mac/README.md).

-⚠ The NuxtJS server incorporates an HTTP server to view the live application in a web browser, **you must not access the web address indicated by the console**, the application only works when it is opened from Electron.

 *Work in progress....*